kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 # Running-the-experiment
 We included a practice session with ten stimuli that includes a feedback via a buzzer.
 The practice session is followed by the experimental session with the list determined by the parity of subject number.

+#My python experience & what I learned
+My previous coding experience was limited almost exclusively to R. I am relatively proficient in basic R plots and statistical analyses from past statistics courses.
+I was briefly exposed to python through the DataCamp online course last semester, but retained very little knowledge.

+Although I was already familiar with the problem-solving thinking involved in coding through my experience in R, I believe this general skill was strengthened through this course.
+I also think my overall comfortability with the syntax and language of python improved a lot.
+I am glad I was encouraged to take this time to learn a bit of the syntax, because coming from an R background, it does feel rather unnatural at first.
+The notion of clean code and implementing efficient functions was also a useful tool to acquire and apply to python and my R code in the future.

+I found learning the expyriment module in particular rather difficult.
+I relied heavily on the examples provided on github, but I was shocked to find very few resources online specially discussing this module.
+This made it hard to problem solve on my own.
+In the future, I think it would have been very helpful to be more explicit in the various parts of expyriment and how it works together, the levels of "Design", "Block", "Trial."
+As a novice coder it was very hard to navigate on my own.

+#To Do

 References
 ----------
 Dehaene, S., Dupoux, E., & Mehler, J. (1990).
 Is numerical comparison digital?
 Analogical and symbolic effects in two-digit number comparison.
 Journal of experimental Psychology: Human Perception and performance, 16(3), 626.